Amalfi Coast in Winter: 15 Things to Do + Seasonal Tips

 First held in 1971, the Carnival of Maiori has become one of the most beloved and anticipated winter events on the Amalfi Coast.

-The festival takes place each February on the streets of Maiori promenade.
-For ten days, the streets are covered with confetti, colorful masks, and dancing people in carnival costumes, all accompanied by music and festive shows.
+The festival takes place each year in the ten days preceding Ash Wednesday on the streets of Maiori promenade.
+For the duration of the festivities, the streets are covered with confetti, colorful masks, and dancing people in carnival costumes, all accompanied by music and festive shows.

 The center of the parade is an allegoric float made of paper-mâché, and each is a work of art.
 Every year the carnival has a different theme, and the participants start making preparations by building floats months before the great event.